In your photos, have you noticed blurring on the edges or colors that aren’t natural? That’s chromatic aberration, and it’s important to minimize it.

 Chromatic aberration is more common with wide apertures.
 Therefore, using smaller apertures can help reduce it.
 Knowing the solutions to this common issue will help you take better photos.

 Become a better portrait photographer with the Portraits Refined Masterclass.
-Gain access to exclusive video lessons, worksheets, and members-only community.
+Gain access to exclusive video lessons, worksheets, and a members-only community.

 Related: Common Photography Terms You Need to Know